 From Transformers: Dark of the Moon

-Only when James' body slumped to the ground, completely limp, Albus was able to drop his wand.
-Frozen in shock, he dropped his wand, and it clattered onto the stone foundation.
+Only when James' body slumped to the ground, completely limp, was Albus able to drop his wand.
+Frozen in shock, he relinquished it, and it clattered onto the stone foundation.
 Albus was suddenly granted to right to move of his own accord.
-His job done, he had his temporary freedom back.
+With his job done, he had his freedom back, if only temporarily.
 That heavy weight lifted from his shoulders, only to be replaced with the guilt of killing his brother.

-Albus sank to the ground, shaking, hiccupping and choking on air and the raindrops.
+Albus sank to the ground, shaking, hiccupping, and choking on air and rain.
 His clumsy fingers grasped his brother's cheek, still warm to the touch, and he turned his brother's head to face him.

 “No. No, no, no,” Albus moaned through his sobs.
 “Jamie!
 No, Jamie!
 Wake up!
 I didn't mean to!
 I tried; I tried so hard.”

 Harry and Norah rose from the ground and ran over to the two brothers.
 Albus looked up at the two of them, expecting them both to be looking upon him with hatred.
-They would hate him after he killed James, wouldn't they?
+They would hate him now that he had killed James, wouldn't they?
 He just knew they would blame him forever for it.
-His apologize came out as they sank to their knees on the other side of James' body.
+His apology came out as they sank to their knees on the other side of James' body.

-"I'm sorry.
+“I'm sorry.
 I didn't mean to, I didn't mean to.
 I tried to break it!
 But I couldn't.
-I'm not strong enough," Albus cried.
+I wasn’t strong enough,” Albus cried.

-Trembling and searching deep within him for advice on how to act, Harry reached out and stroked his son's neck, giving it a squeeze.
+Trembling and searching deep within himself for patience and guidance on how to act, Harry reached out and stroked Al’s neck, giving it a squeeze.
 His tears blurred his vision as he spoke.

 “I know,” answered Harry.